 My first novel, ‘Hangdog Souls’, has been published — thanks to the wonderful Deixis Press — with striking cover art by the equally wonderful Prasad Natarajan.
 See this interview for a little more information about the book and the cover.
-The trailer is here (put on your headphones and drown in that voice!), the blurb and cover art are immediately below, and reviews are further down still . . . just keep scrolling . . .
+The trailer is immediately below (put on your headphones and drown in that voice!), the blurb and cover art are below that, and reviews are further down still . . . just keep scrolling . . .

 Kingdom of Mysore, 1799.
 A guilt-racked British Army deserter tries to win safety for those he loves – but his reckless bargaining only leaves him trapped between destinies, condemned to facilitate centuries of suicide and murder.
 Death after death, and each death diminishes him, until — a quarter of a millennium later — a Keralan astrophysicist has the chance to annul the soldier’s Faustian bargain.
 But Chandy John is weakened by his own burden of grief — will this twenty-first century scientist only become another helpless nexus between undeserved death and undeserved life?